embarklabs/embark/site/source/_posts/2019-11-28-nim-vs-crystal-part-3-cryto-dapps-p2p.md

 Welcome back to my series comparing the two sweethearts of the modern low-level programming world.
 Just to quickly recap: in [article #1](/news/2019/11/18/nim-vs-crystal-part-1-performance-interoperability/) I noted my thoughts on the interoperability capabilities of the two languages, alongside briefly reviewing the performance metrics for each (albeit with relatively simple tests).
 Whether simple or not, the tests ***did*** throw up some unexpected twists in the plot - Crystal used *very-nearly* half of the memory amount executing the tests when compared to Nim, and also took *very nearly* half of the execution time in doing so.  **This seriously took me by surprise!**

-In [article #2](/news/2019/11/21/nim-vs-crystal-part-2-threading-tooling/); I looked at the Concurrency primitives of both languages, and explored the in-built tooling.
-As I said in that article, one of the biggest factors I look at when considering adopting a new language is the tooling ecosystem that surrounds it.
+In [article #2](/news/2019/11/21/nim-vs-crystal-part-2-threading-tooling/); I looked at the Concurrency primitives of each language, and explored both the in-built tooling, and external package ecosystems surrounding each language.
+As I said in that article, one of the biggest factors I look at when considering adopting a new language; is its tooling ecosystem.
 This includes, but is not limited to:  A comprehensive package manager, an intuitive testing suite, a good project scaffolder, and an in-built formatter/linter to ensure my code stays semantically correct – especially if I know I will be working in Open Source repos others will contribute to.
 But they're just the high-level tools.

 From a low-level perspective; I look for efficient use of technology in features such as in-memory storage, caching, garbage collection, and concurrency primitives that not just *markedly* improve our application performance, but that are also relatively simple and intuitive to use.
 I see this as particularly important as I have, in my past, seen some truly shocking examples of trying to handle multi-threading, from languages that I love \*cough* ***Ruby*** \*cough*.
 I also like to see a fully-featured standard library that takes influence from previous successful languages.
 However, I digress...